emqx/emqx-docs/en_US/modules/internal_acl.md

-# Builtin ACL File
+# Internal ACL File

-The builtin ACL sets rules through files, which is simple and lightweight enough to use, and is suitable for projects with predictable number of rules, no changes in demand, or small changes.
+The built-in ACL sets rules through files, which is simple and lightweight enough to use, and is suitable for projects with a predictable number of rules, no changes in demand, or small changes.

-## Builtin ACL File
+## built-in ACL File

-Builtin ACL module is enabled by default, it could be updated or stoped by dashboard but can not be deleted.
+built-in ACL module is enabled by default, it could be updated or stopped by Dashboard but can not be deleted.

 ![image-20200927213049265](./assets/acl_file4.png)